Learn about Truck Insurance Myths get the right coverage and save some money.

 Myth: All commercial insurance companies provide help with state and federal filings.

 Fact: Some insurers won’t cover vehicles that require filings, while others simply don’t have the capability to help you get the filings your business needs.
-Progressive can leverage its truck insurance expertise to provide its customers with filings assistance.
+Our commercial truck insurance agency can leverage its truck insurance expertise to provide its customers with filings assistance.

 Myth: All insurance companies offer 24/7 service.